nikomatsakis/intro-to-rust.edu/index.md

 > **Our decision to use Rust was about tail latency.** We didn’t want the tail latency.
 The better tail latencies with Rust were crazy significant.
 > <br><br>
-> .small[— AWS Lambda Principal Engineer, 2022]
+> .small[— Rust developer, 2022]

 ???

 To answer that, I think you have to break the question into two questions.
 The first one is why do they *start* using Rust.
 And for many, the answer is "performance" -- that's what gets people's attention.
-Look at this quote from a Lambda PE: when Lambda was building their new sandbox assignment service, they were primarily looking to achieve tighter tail latencies, and they found that since Rust didn't require a garbage collector, it offered a big advantage in that regard.
+Look at this quote from an experience Rust developer.
+The reason they picked up Rust was that they were looking to achieve tighter tail latencies, and they found that since Rust didn't require a garbage collector, it offered a big advantage in that regard.

 Or, to put it in picture form...